raczek-piotr/Dungeon_of_Shadow_Imps/README.md

 # Warning
 - **I left game tiles as they were designed when I was 15, preserving it as a piece of history**
-- (A game tile is a… string that says everything (maximum length = 7) — Over time, this turned out to be a bad idea.)
+- (A game tile is a… string that says everything (maximum length = 8) — Over time, this turned out not to be best idea)

 ## About the Game